ianthehenry/pat/README.md

   {:a a :b |(> $ a)} ...)
 ```

 Such a construct is allowed using `[]` patterns or `and` patterns, but not `{}` patterns: the order that the keys in a struct appear is not part of the parsed abstract syntax tree that `pat` operates on.
-This *might* work, sometimes, but it's fragile, and working code could break in a future version of Janet.
+This *might* work, sometimes, but it's fragile, and working code could break in a future version of Janet. `pat/match` will not prevent you from doing this, because I don't know how to do so without incurring a runtime cost.

 Similarly, you cannot write duplicate keys in a struct pattern: